gatechain/gatechain-docs/en/gatechain-security.md

 Description：

 * Must use a newly created account to send a create Vault Account transaction directly.
-* If a normal transaction is sent to this account first, this account becomes a normal account and can not send create Vault Account transaction any more.
+* If a normal transaction is sent to this account first, this account becomes a Standard Account and can not send create Vault Account transaction any more.
 * Clearing height must be greater than （current height+delay height）.